How To Build Generational Wealth

 Build Multiple Income Streams

-Rather than work in the family business, many people develop multiple streams of income besides their wages.
+Rather than working in the family business, many people develop multiple streams of income in addition to their wages.
 There are many reasons to forge various income streams: job insecurity, irregular income, or expanding your income potential.

-Did you know that millionaires have seven income streams on average?
+Did you know that millionaires have an average of 7 income streams?
 Besides earned income from your job, you can generate rental income, interest, or dividend income from your investments, capital gains, or passive businesses where you sell things online, or royalty income from your intellectual property.

 Buy Insurance For Asset Protection